mongodb/genny/docs/using.md

 <a id="org97681a9"></a>

-## The Loader agent requires thread count set on both actor and phase level
+## The Loader agent requires thread count set on both Actor and phase level

 This is tracked in [TIG-3016](https://jira.mongodb.org/browse/TIG-3016) which will correct the issue.